vibhansa-msft/smriti/README.md

 #### Dynamic Scaling:

-Expansion: If 80% of currently allocated blocks are in use, it allocates an additional 10% of the maxBlockCount until the maxBlockCount is reached.
+Expansion: If 80% of currently allocated blocks are in use, it allocates an additional 10% of the maxBlocks until the maxBlocks is reached.

 #### Shrinking:

-If more than 50% of the allocated blocks are free (i.e., the memory pool is underutilized) it deallocates 10% of the allocated blocks until the initialBlockCount is reached.
+If more than 50% of the allocated blocks are free (i.e., the memory pool is underutilized) it deallocates 10% of the allocated blocks until the initialCount is reached.

 #### Concurrency Safe:

-Uses Go channels (availableBlocks, returnedBlocks) for safe concurrent access to blocks and a sync.Mutex to protect shared state (currentAllocatedCount, allMappedBlocks).
+Uses Go channels (available, returned) for safe concurrent access to blocks and a sync.Mutex to protect shared state (currentAllocatedCount, reference).

 #### Idle Detection: